maidsafe/rfcs/0045-relocate-nodes/0045-relocate-nodes.md

 in that time.

 If a node cannot join in time then it will require to start on the network again at age 0.

+### Subsequently joining the network

+When a node recieves an identity it should store this locally.
+On restart the node will join the network at it's last known group.
+This group will accept the node, but with an age of 0.
+The group members will request any data the node has and use the agreed churn event that the node created by joining.

+As each node is happy it recieved the data requested then it sends a `JoinRequest` to D on behalf of this node with the nodes existing correct age (the age in the datachain).
+This node then joins D as per normal.
+D accumulates the `JoinRequest`s therefore if the node attempts to not provide the requested data it risks non accumulation and therefor having to start again from an actual age of 0.

 ### Limits on relocating or refusing a node